Zilliqa/ZIP/zips/zip-11.md

 ```

 The first parameter of the transition is a list of `SsnRewardShare` data type which basically is a pair of `(SSNAddress, SSNRewardForCurrentCyle)`.
 The second element of the pair is `floor(NumberOfDSEpochsInCurrentCycle x 110,000 * VerificationPassed)`.
 The transition iterates over all the SSNs and computes the factor `floor(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)` and assigns reward to each SSN.
-A small percentage of these rewards goes to the SSN operators in the form of commission to cover operational excpenses while the remaining bulk is to reward the delegators.
+A small percentage of these rewards goes to the SSN operators in the form of commission to cover operational expenses while the remaining bulk is to reward the delegators.

-In the case where, the total reward meant to be distributed to the seed nodes cannot be assigned to seed nodes (owing to poor peformance of any of the seed nodes or more concretely, when `VerificationPassed` is not 100% for any of the SSNs), then the left-over reward is given to the verifier.
+In the case where, the total reward meant to be distributed to the seed nodes cannot be assigned to seed nodes (owing to poor performance of any of the seed nodes or more concretely, when `VerificationPassed` is not 100% for any of the SSNs), then the left-over reward is given to the verifier.
 This is captured via the parameter `verifier_reward` passed in the transition.

 ## Seed Node Operator

 We intend to start with 10 seed node operators and revisit the number in the future.
-Each seed node operator will have to be registed by the smart contract admin.
+Each seed node operator will have to be registered by the smart contract admin.
 Once registered, it can invoke the following transitions in the proxy contract:

 1. `transition UpdateComm(new_rate: Uint128)` to update the commission.
 The contract puts some restrictions on the frequency of commission rate updates to dissuade unscrupulous operators from advertising a low commission to attract delegators and once the delegators have delegated their stake later increase the commission rate to a high value.
 An operator cannot change the commission twice in the same reward cycle (i.e, within a day).
 2. `transition WithdrawComm(ssnaddr: ByStr20)` to withdraw the commission earned.